flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "var", ":ref:`ref_flyteidl.core.Variable`", "", "&#43;required Variable.
+   "var", ":ref:`ref_flyteidl.core.Variable`", "", "+required Variable.
 Defines the type of the variable backing this parameter."
    "default", ":ref:`ref_flyteidl.core.Literal`", "", "Defines a default value that has to match the variable type defined."
-   "required", ":ref:`ref_bool`", "", "&#43;optional, is this value required to be filled."
+   "required", ":ref:`ref_bool`", "", "+optional, is this value required to be filled."